fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 ### 3. Fake

-So if you are doing these instructions in order, you may remember that in our core integration tests, namely `org.fnives.test.showcase.core.integration.CodeKataAuthIntegrationTest` we actually had Fake implementation of this class.
+So if you are doing these instructions in order, you may remember that in our core integration tests, namely `org.fnives.test.showcase.core.integration.CodeKataAuthIntegrationTest` we actually had a Fake implementation of this class.
 But we never verified that the Fake behaves exactly as will the real thing, so let's do that.
 Sadly we can't depend on the `org.fnives.test.showcase.core.integration.fake.CodeKataUserDataLocalStorage` since it's in a test module.
 However with usage of testFixtures we are able to share test classes as we had previously shared an Extension.
-Take a look `at code/src/testFixtures/java`, in package `org.fnives.test.showcase.core.integration.fake` We have a `FakeUserDataLocalStorage`.
+Take a look at `core/src/testFixtures/java`, in package `org.fnives.test.showcase.core.integration.fake` We have a `FakeUserDataLocalStorage`.
 We can use that since it's in the testFixture.

 > Reminder: Test fixture plugin creates a new testFixture sourceset where main <- testFixture <- test dependency is created.
-> Also one can depend on another modules testFixtures via testImplementation testFixtures(project('<moduleName>'))
+> Also one can depend on another module's testFixtures via testImplementation testFixtures(project('<moduleName>'))

-So what's better way is there to verify the `Fake` than testing it with the `Real` implementation's test case?
+So what's a better way to verify the `Fake` than testing it with the `Real` implementation's test case?

 To do that we will parametrize our test.
 Note, it will be different than previous, since it's junit4 and Robolectric.